-Simultaneously with the completion of this offering, American Capital will purchase \$50 million of our common stock at the initial public offering price (or 2,500,000 shares) in a private placement, and will own approximately 20.6% of our outstanding common stock upon completion of this offering, or 18.4% assuming the underwriters exercise the over-allotment option in full (which percentages include 750,000 shares of restricted common stock to be issued to American Capital, as a component of our Manager's compensation, simultaneously with completion of this offering).
-American Capital will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any of the shares of our common stock that it will receive in exchange for its \$50 million investment in our company, subject to certain exceptions and extension in certain circumstances.
-This lock-up agreement will not apply to any shares of our common stock that will or may be issued to American Capital or our Manager under the terms of the management agreement.
-American Capital has also indicated to us that it does not presently intend to sell or otherwise dispose of the shares of our common stock that it will receive in exchange for its \$50 million investment for at least three years after the date of this prospectus.
+Simultaneously with the completion of this offering, American Capital will purchase \$100 million of our common stock at the initial public offering price (or 5,000,000 shares) in a private placement, resulting in its ownership of approximately 28.6% of our outstanding common stock upon completion of this offering (or 25.8% if the underwriters exercise the over-allotment option described below in full).
+American Capital has indicated that it may purchase up to an additional \$50 million of our common stock (or 2,500,000 shares) in the concurrent private placement.
+If American Capital elects to purchase 7,500,000 shares of our common stock in the private placement, it would own approximately 37.5% of our outstanding common stock upon completion of this offering, or 34.3% assuming the underwriters exercise the over-allotment option in full.
+American Capital will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any of the first 2,500,000 shares of the 5,000,000 of our common stock that it will purchase in the concurrent private placement, subject to certain exceptions and extension in certain circumstances.
+American Capital has also indicated to us that it does not presently intend to sell or otherwise dispose of the first 2,500,000 shares of our common stock that it will purchase in the concurrent private placement for at least three years after the date of this prospectus.
+American Capital will also agree to a 180-day lock-up with respect to any additional shares of our common stock that it purchases in the concurrent private placement.